You can claim financial support if a reservist you employ is called up.

 - overtime, if other employees cover the work

-- any training the reservist needs when they return
+- training the reservist needs to carry on their job when they return

 Extra support for small and medium-sized businesses